alban-read/M1-MICRO-FORTH/riscish.md

 FORTH primitives are implemented as assembly language functions, the compiler converts high level FORTH words into list of tokens for the token interpreter(s) to execute.

-This is not a standard implementation, I am aiming to provide a *very small* set of practical FORTH like words that improve comfort, safety and convenience for the user of the language.
+This is not a standard implementation, I am aiming to provide a *very small* set of practical FORTH like words that improve comfort, safety and convenience for the user of the language (me.)
 Throwing in 'everything and the kitchen sink in case it is useful' is very contrary to original FORTH principles.

-I expect to extend the ASM file as I write my Apps, I plan to test and script the App in FORTH.
+I expect to extend the ASM file as I write my own Apps, I plan to test and script my Apps in FORTH.

 Untyped - Storage has no type, words are aware of the size of storage cells but not what they contain.